What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 Can CBD Products Cause a Positive DOT Drug Test?

 Yes, consuming CBD products, even those labeled THC-free, can lead to positive results for THC metabolites.
 DOT strongly advises employees in safety-sensitive positions against using CBD products due to variability in THC content and lack of regulation.
+If a positive result occurs, the employee must provide a legitimate medical explanation, such as proof of a valid prescription, to potentially overturn the positive result during the testing process.

 • Immediate removal of the employee from safety-sensitive roles.